abadid/cmsc424-spring2018/project2/README.md

 `reportmin`

-Here again, we have `SW` as the minimum `airlineid` but we do not append it to the `reportmin` table because `SW` was already the minimum `airlineid` for the previous transaction.
+Here again, `SW` is listed as the `airlineid` with minimal sales in `airlinesales`, but it did not get inserted into the `reportmin` table because `SW` was already the minimum `airlineid` prior to this transaction.

-Now, we will delete the following tuple: `(T2, AA101, cust0, 2016-08-10)` and we have:
+Now, if we delete the following tuple from `ticketsales`: `(T2, AA101, cust0, 2016-08-10)` we would have:

 | airlineid | total_ticket_sales |
 | :---: | :---: |